 Alan Hogenauer was an extraordinary man who lived an extraordinary life.
-His zest for new experiences led him to all corners of the globe and to being named one of the most-traveled people in the world.
-He had a smile and personality that could light up a room and was beloved as an associate professor of travel, tourism and marketing at LMU’s College of Business Administration.
-Alan’s tragic, untimely death at 71 years old occurred on June 29 while hiking in the Coachella Valley Preserve.
+His zest for new experiences led him to travel to all corners of the globe and to his being named one of the most-traveled people in the world.
+He had a smile and personality that could light up a room and was beloved as an associate professor of marketing and business law at LMU’s College of Business Administration.
+Alan’s untimely death at 71 years old occurred on June 29 while hiking in the Coachella Valley Preserve.
 Even at his passing, he was enjoying the beauty and ruggedness of nature that he so adored.

-In travel and tourism circles, Alan was a “celebrity."
-He was featured in many print and national TV placements for his renowned travels, sharing his belief that travel itself is an educational experience.
+In travel and tourism circles, Alan was a “celebrity”.
+He had been featured in many print and national TV placements for his renowned travels, often emphasizing that travel itself is an educational experience.
 He had accumulated more than 2.2 million air miles, visited all seven continents, 311 countries and territories, and each of the official 401 National Park Service sites, recently visiting the last five sites added under the Obama administration.
-He worked in 59 countries, and traveled to every state in the nation at least 10 times.
-In 1998, the Guinness Book of World Records recognized him for being the first person to visit all of the National Park Service sites.
+He had worked in 59 countries, and been to every state in the nation at least 10 times.
+In the 1980s, he made the Guinness Book of World Records for being the first person to visit all of the National Park Service sites.
 It was his worldly wisdom and passion for life that made him such an incredible storyteller and teacher.

 “Alan was a man whose formal education – diverse and deep – was strongly complemented by his vast experience in various sectors of the business world, his variety of consultancies to worldwide governments, and his passion for travel and learning,” said Dennis Draper, Dean of LMU’s College of Business Administration.
 “Every one of us was touched by the richness of his experiences, which he shared with anyone he encountered.
 He was truly a man of the world and one that made us all better.”